fieldOfView/CuTy/README.txt

 ================================================================

 CuTy is a tiny, dedicated viewer for (single node, JPEG encoded, cubic) QTVR .mov files based for Flash Player 10 and newer.
+Its functionality is deliberately kept minimal.

+CuTy was originally written by Aldo Hoeben (aldo@fieldofview.com) as a means to easily display uploaded QTVR files.
+It was first used publically at http://sziget360.com and later at http://ivrpa.org and its subsites.

 License